Roger Stone Melts Down As Jan 6 Committee Hearing Unfolds

 One argued most don't care about Trump's failed coup attempt.

 “Go ask a random American out there what January 6 means to them, and they probably won't know what you're talking about.
-Ask them how pissed they are about inflation and gas prices and their 401(k) getting wrecked and they'll talk your ears off,” the adviser said.
+Ask them how pissed they are about inflation and gas prices and their 401(k) getting wrecked and they'll talk your ears off,” the adviser told The Daily Beast.
 “The Democrats' obsession with this entire thing is a political liability and comes across like they're out of touch with what regular Americans actually care about.”